Skip to content

 1 / 1

 Comprehensive, externally verified points have been awarded on the basis of the company's FSC FM certification (FSC-STD-01-001 V5-2) as the requirements fully meet the SPOTT indicator criteria.
-Additional points have been awarded according to the percentage of company landbank certified by FSC.
-The FSC audit reports of the company concessions mention that 'no pest management (artificial, integrated or chemical) are done due to the absence of significant natural pest due to the equilibrium in which these forests are in relation to natural pest – natural predators/control vectors.
-No chemical pesticides are applied.
+Additional points have not been awarded as the percentage of area certified by FSC cannot be calculated due to approximate figures reported by the company on its total landbank.

 • P